xuwang/kube-aws-terraform/README.md

 # Kubernetes on AWS with Terraform (KAT)

 This is a Kubernetes implementation using [CoreOS](https://coreos.com/os/docs/latest/cluster-architectures.html#production-cluster-with-central-services) on AWS platform.

-Although there are many quick ways to start a Kubernetes cluster, ongoing management and support does require deep understanding of the platform itself, unless the cluster is supported by a vendor product, such as GKE.
+There are many quick ways to start a Kubernetes cluster, but the ongoing management and support does require deep understanding of the platform itself, unless the cluster is supported by a vendor product, such as GKE.

-This implementation presents one of the ways for anyone who wants to rolling up sleeves and learn how to build a cluster by doing it yourself.
-This gives you the opportunity to understand the techinical stacks (Kubernetes, AWS, Terraform, CoreOS, Vault) and let you change, expande and update cluster safely.
+This implementation presents one of the opportunities for anyone who are interested in understanding some of the infrastructure-as-code technical stacks (Kubernetes, AWS, Terraform, CoreOS, Vault) and managing a cluster that can be upgraded safely.
+The design goal is to make both the cluster and the code highly flexible and customizable to adapt for fast changing technology and environments.

 ## Table of Contents ##
 - [Features](#features)
 - [Prerequisite](#prerequisite)
 - [Quick Start](#quick-start)